haven-protocol-org/ledger-app-haven/README.md

 ### Compilation

-In order to use the app with the Monero client, you need to compile in debug mode:
+In order to use the app with the Haven client, you need to compile in debug mode:

 ```
 make DEBUG=1